 a.
 Creativity - arts and other experiences that involve creative thinking

 b.
-Action - physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in
+Activity - physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in

 the IB Diploma Programme